 Dr. Cleve Lewis, Clinical Services Program Analyst, brings over 12 years of mental health expertise in clinical treatment, management/operations, and data/research.
 Prior to working with the Mental Health Jail Diversion Program, Dr. Lewis was the Director of Behavioral Health with Diamond Healthcare Corporation and the Cawley Johnson Group, and worked with hospitals/clinics around the country to develop mental health programs and measure their effectiveness.
 Currently, Dr. Lewis serves as an advisor to the CIA (Character, Integrity, & Accountability) Anger Management Project.
 Dr. Lewis received his Bachelor of Science in Psychology from Texas A&M University, and his Master of Arts & Doctor of Psychology (Psy.D.) degrees from John F. Kennedy University.

 Meghan Lyons, Grant Budget Manager, joined the Mental Health Jail Diversion Program at the Harris County Judge's Office in May 2016.
 Meghan is responsible for the grant and budget administration of the program.
 Meghan brings 10 years of grant, contract, and project management experience.
 Prior to working with the MHJDP, Meghan was a Grant Manager and Project Coordinator at the Department of State Health Services and the Railroad Commission of Texas in Austin for six years.
 She has held other positions as a Research Administrator at Rice University and Grant Program Manager at MD Anderson Cancer Center.
-Meghan received her undergraduate degree in Communications from The Ohio State University.
-She will receive her master's degree in Business Administration in May 2017.
+Meghan holds a Master of Business Administration degree from Concordia University Texas.

 James Skipper, Program Support Specialist, joined the Mental Health Jail Diversion Program in October 2015.
 James brings ten years of criminal justice and case management experience.
 He is a former Community Supervision Officer and Program Coordinator with the Harris County Community Supervision and Corrections Department.
 James, a native of Breaux Bridge, Louisiana, attended the University of Louisiana at Lafayette and graduated with a Bachelor of Science in Criminal Justice and a minor in English.